-Computer Chronicles Revisited 74 — Venture's Business Simulator, PC Type Right, the Toy Shop, and Thomas M. Disch's Amnesia
+Computer Chronicles Revisited 74 — Venture's Business Simulator, PC Type Right, The Toy Shop, and Thomas M. Disch's Amnesia

 The second annual buyer’s guide episode of Computer Chronicles aired in early December 1986.
 Although the Intel 80386-based PCs were the hot items coming out of COMDEX a few weeks earlier, the Chronicles gang chose to focus their gift-giving ideas on the software and small-scale hardware side of the computer industry.